Communities are often misunderstood and underrated. They are not always viewed as strategic or a significant line of business.

-3. Mapping Business and Member Needs
+3. Map Business and Member Needs

 Next, you need to map your business needs and what the audience wants to find the sweet spot for your community and the features it will provide.

-4. Measuring Success
+4. Measure Success

 How are you going to measure the success of your community?